Thomasjkeel/jsmetrics/docs/usage.rst

 ...to produce a count of jet cores:
 ------------------------------------
 If you want to look at the frequency of jet locations, below we provide a simple example of how to produce a count of jet core events over a given region.
-In this example we use Manney et al. 2011 and only use data from
+In this example we use Manney et al. 2011 and only use data from February 2021.

 .. code-block:: python